-Provides direct assistance to improve housing stability and prevent homelessness through rent/mortgage and utility assistance.
+Home Stability provides direct assistance to improve housing stability and prevent homelessness through rent/mortgage and utility assistance.
 We strive to Increase self-reliance through financial education, care coordination, and advocacy.
 These combined efforts reduce home foreclosure, rental eviction and utility disconnection and prevents economic losses and disruptions of lives associated with these actions.
 Services are available in the English and Spanish languages.
-Call 719-544-4233 for more information on that following services:
+Call 719-544-4233 for more information on the following services:

 An accident, unexpected medical or auto repair bill, job loss, or death of a loved one can cause personal disaster in a person’s life and make it impossible to pay for basic needs, forcing a family to choose between paying routine bills like rent and utilities – or buying life’s basic necessities, like food and life-saving medication.